Yash12007/Yash12007/README.md

 🚀 Welcome to Yash12007
 ---
- A Software development company
+A software development company dedicated to providing high quality software and services to businesses of all sizes

 - 🔭 We're currently working on Nexus OS
 - 👯 We're looking to collaborate on Alice AI